Maximize tax savings

 Investors have two ways to earn dividends and growth of wealth.

 |The AMC pays dividends from the distributable surplus||No steady inflow of dividends|

 |Dividends will be paid only when the fund is in profit||The profits get added to the NAV and let the corpus grow|

 |Regular dividend declaration is not SEBI-mandated||Wealth creation with corpus growth|

-MIPs can generate more returns compared to 100% debt funds, thanks to the equity-presence.
-They have historically delivered 10-12% returns, which is more than what fixed deposits offer.
-However, you get dividend payouts at the discretion of the fund company, and they are not guaranteed.
+MIPs can generate higher returns than pure debt funds due to the equity-presence.
+They have historically delivered 10% to 12% returns, which is more than what fixed deposits offer.
+However, the dividend payouts are at the discretion of the fund company, and they are not guaranteed.